What is the CPI?

 What are basket weights and how are they used in the CPI?

 Basket weights show the relative importance of the various goods and services in the overall CPI basket.
 The items in the basket are weighted according to consumer expenditure patterns.
-For example, Canadians spend a much larger share of their total budget on rent than milk: thus a 10% increase in rental rates will have a greater impact on the All-items CPI than a 10% increase in the price of milk.
+For example, Canadians spend a much larger share of their total budget on rent than milk: thus a 10% increase in rental rates will have a greater impact on the all-items CPI than a 10% increase in the price of milk.

 The CPI basket shares are normally updated annually.
-The reference year of the most recent basket is 2022 (basket link month, April 2023).
+The reference year of the most recent basket is 2023 (basket link month, April 2024).

-For further information, see An Analysis of the 2023 Consumer Price Index Basket Update, Based on 2022 Expenditures.
+For further information, see An Analysis of the 2024 Consumer Price Index Basket Update, Based on 2023 Expenditures.

 Are all provinces and territories weighted equally in the CPI?